mradean/mradean.github.io/software.md

 - ```ginteff``` &mdash; computes the average and individual-level interaction effects for two- and three-way interactions.
 The effect of the interacted variables can be computed via either the partial derivate or the first difference.
 Version: v1.

-  - To decide whether the software might prove useful, you may read about its features and capabilities by browsing the <a href="./downloads/ginteff_manual.pdf">user's manual</a>.
+  - For more information on the software's features and capabilities, you may browse the <a href="./downloads/ginteff_manual.pdf">user's manual</a>.
-  <a href="mariusradean.org/downloads/ginteff_manual.pdf">user's manual</a>.

   - Please cite as follows:
   Radean, Marius.
 2023. "ginteff: A generalized command for computing interaction effects." *The Stata Journal*, 23(2): 301-335.
 DOI: <https://doi.org/10.1177/1536867X231175253">.